WMAC Masters: Season 2

 At the beginning of Season 2, it was revealed that WMAC rules did not allow ninjas to win the Dragon Star.
 It was also discovered that a conspiracy was beginning to brew involving master Warlock and new master Tracer.

 To settle the vacancy and crown a new champion, Superstar and the Machine faced off again in a secret area where there would be no interference.
-The two masters were each given a coin with their respective Ki-Symbol on them, with the object being to reach a replica Dragon Star and attach the coin to it, all while battling themselves and the elements surrounding them.
+The two masters were each given a module with their respective Ki-Symbol on them, with the object being to reach a Dragon Star replica and place their module in its compartment, all while battling themselves and the elements surrounding them.
 The Machine reached the goal first and won the vacant Dragon Star.

 Red Dragon emerged as the next challenger for the Dragon Star and defeated the Machine to claim it.
 His first defense of the star would come against Warlock, where the conspiracy once again reared itself.
 Warlock was discovered to have paid off a ninja to not attack him during the course of the contest, instead focusing on the champion.
 The strategy ultimately backfired and Red Dragon retained the Dragon Star.

 The conclusion of the season revealed the truth of the entire matter.
 Warlock, Tracer, and at least one other master were discovered to have been competitors in a discipline that the WMAC had outlawed due to its connection to illegal activity.
 Their goal was to procure the Dragon Star by any means, and they were revealed to have been behind the controversial finish to the Dragon Star match from the first-season finale.
 Once that failed, and once Warlock failed in his quest to win it outright, the corrupt masters simply stole the Dragon Star and left the organization taking the trophy with them.
 Their partner in crime was revealed to be young master Tsunami.